A General Guide to Funding a Private College Education

 Fill out the FAFSA

 In order to be considered for financial aid, most schools require you to submit the Free Application for Federal Student Aid (FAFSA).
 This is also the form used by the government to determine your eligibility for federal grants and loans.
-The FAFSA generates an Estimated Family Contribution (EFC) using documents such as W-2 forms, bank statements, and federal income tax returns in addition to information regarding the number of people in your household and the number of dependents in college.
-The EFC tells colleges approximately what your family can contribute each year to your college education and can range from $0–$99,999.
-Colleges then use your EFC to determine your need for financial aid.
+The FAFSA generates a Student Aid Index (aka SAI; previously called the Estimated Family Contribution or EFC) based on documents such as W-2 forms, bank statements, and federal income tax returns, along with information about the number of people in your household.
+The SAI helps colleges assess your family’s ability to contribute to your education and can range from –1,500 to a high number.
+It is not the actual amount families are expected to pay; colleges use your SAI to determine your eligibility for financial aid.

 Deadlines

-Students and their families should submit the FAFSA on or after October 1 prior to the year in which they plan to enroll.
-Most schools have priority financial aid deadlines, so be sure to check with each college regarding when you need to submit your FAFSA.
-Additionally, many financial aid funding sources are limited, so the earlier you can send in your FAFSA, the better.
-Finally, you and your parents will need a personal identification number (PIN) to electronically sign your FAFSA.
+Students and their families should submit the FAFSA as soon as possible after the form opens prior to the year in which they plan to enroll.
+While the FAFSA has traditionally opened on October 1 each year, it has been delayed in recent years (for example, to December for the 2024–2025 cycle).
+Most schools have priority financial aid deadlines, so be sure to check with each college to confirm when you need to submit your FAFSA.
+Additionally, many financial aid funding sources are limited, so the earlier you submit your FAFSA, the better.
+Finally, you and your parents will need to create an FSA ID to electronically sign your FAFSA.

 Get an early financial aid idea

-Luckily, it’s easy to get an idea of your financial aid eligibility before you fill out the FAFSA.
+Luckily, it’s easy to get an idea of your financial aid eligibility before filling out the FAFSA.
 You can use the Federal Student Aid Estimator to estimate the federal aid you may receive.
-You can also enter information for the different schools you’re considering, such as tuition and scholarships offered, on a worksheet that helps you get a realistic picture of what it will cost to go to college.
-The information provided by the FAFSA4caster can be quite valuable in helping you and your family make decisions about which colleges to seriously consider; just remember that it’s a calculator—not the actual FAFSA.
-The calculations are not guaranteed, and you still need to submit the FAFSA to be considered for financial aid.
-Although the FAFSA is the most widely used application for student financial aid, some schools may require additional forms such as the CSS Profile and/or their own institutional applications.
-Make sure you know what each school expects of its financial aid applicants and what the deadlines are, so you can explore every option available.
+Colleges also offer Net Price Calculators on their websites that allow you to enter details such as tuition, scholarships offered, and personal financial information to help you get a more realistic picture of the cost of attending a specific school.
+The Federal Student Aid Estimator is a helpful tool for you and your family when making decisions about which colleges to seriously consider; just remember that it’s a calculator—not the actual FAFSA.
+Its calculations are not guaranteed, and you still need to submit the FAFSA to be considered for financial aid.
+Although the FAFSA is the most widely used application for student financial aid, some schools may require additional forms, such as the CSS Profile or their own institutional applications.
+Be sure to check each school’s financial aid requirements and deadlines to explore all available options.

 Related: 5 FAFSA Tips to Get the Most Financial Aid